dannylwe/reactlms/README.md

 - Admin can login
 - A user can signup
 - Custom error page for page 404
+- Route protection
 - User can see he's parcels
 - Admin can see all parcels without status "cancelled"
+- A user can create a parcel for delivery

 # Admin Login
 `username: admin` `password: abcdefgh`